New snacks on sale now for a limited time! Use code NEW for 15% off.

 Litter Box Management

 The first thing you should do to encourage healthy litter box behavior is to make sure that the litter boxes are always clean and that you have enough for multiple cats.
-If you have multiple cats, you should have one extra litter box for the number of cats you have.
+If you have multiple cats, you should have one additional litter box for the number of cats you have.
 For example, if you have two cats you should have three litter boxes.
 In addition, you should choose a litter that your cat enjoys using.
 Some cats have preferences for different types ofcat litter, so you should test to see which one your cat likes best.

 Learn more aboutcommon cat health issues and how to identify them.